 And for many, it’s an expensive problem.
-If you’re one of Constant Contact’s many HTML email distribution service clients who only use images without copy as the sole content for their emails, you’ve got no idea what the recipient can’t see, and they have no idea what you’re trying to say.
+If you’re one of Constant Contact’s HTML email distribution service clients who only use images without copy as the sole content for their emails, you’ve got no idea what the recipient can’t see, and they have no idea what you’re trying to say.

-These illustrations and photographs often represent the lion’s share of creative spend on the dollars and cents side; original illustration, subscription stock, or assignment photography bound together with graphic design.
+Those illustrations and photographs often represent the lion’s share of creative spend on the dollars and cents side; original illustration, subscription stock, or assignment photography bound together with graphic design.
 When missing, it means recipients aren’t seeing the coupons, special offers, or rich visual imagery senders have billed to their creative budgets.

-Constant Contact Often Fails to Deliver
+Constant Contact Unable to Solve Problem

 If as a recipient this has happened to you, maybe you’ve just ignored the problem.
 But if you’ve Googled for a solution, eventually you’ll discover that Constant Contact admits to having problems serving images as part of their HTML newsletter distribution service.

 Their answer to the multiple requests for a remedy is that they’re working on a solution, one they’ve not been able to solve for months, perhaps years, and that’s where it ends.